-Accreditation: The Bachelor of Psychological Science (Honours) and Graduate Diploma in Psychology are currently accredited by the Australian Psychology Accreditation Council (APAC).
+Accreditation: The Bachelor of Psychological Science (Honours) and Graduate Diploma in Psychology are currently accredited by the Australian Psychology Accreditation Council (APAC) and approved by the Psychology Board of Australia (PsyBA) as fourth-year courses.
+Both courses are undergoing a scheduled re-assessment of their accreditation status in 2019 for 2020 onwards.